Where? That faith of yours?

 The word translated as "your" is plural addressing a group of Jesus's listeners.
 This pronoun can go in front or after the noun, depending on the emphasis.

-ἡ (article sg fem nom) "Unto them that" is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones."
-Here it is separated from its noun by a conjunction. -
+ἡ (article sg fem nom) "Unto them that" is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one" or, in the plural, "the ones." -